DarkFlippers/unleashed-firmware/ReadMe.md

 Place the two _map files in the subghz/assets folder on release in your SD card after you have changed them to contain the location of your specific subghz files.

+Also add a folder to SD card for wav_player (for 8bit 2ch unsigned wav files) and music_player (fmf and rtttl files)

 # Flipper Zero Firmware